Below are common questions about running a migration with the data migration service.

 We don't recommend having multiple concurrent API requests migrating data into single account.

-You might also see this issue if the estimated number of emails to migrate exceeds the actual number of messages.
+You might also get this issue if the estimated number of emails to migrate exceeds the actual number of messages.
 The migration will report 99% until the migration completes.
 This process might take some time.

 Rerunning a migrationIf I rerun a migration, will email messages be duplicated?

-The data migration service checks if each message is already in the target mailbox before trying to migrate it.
+The data migration service checks if each message is already in the destination mailbox before trying to migrate it.
 It skips messages that are already there, instead of downloading them again from the source mailbox.

 No. If you exit and rerun a migration, any calendar events or secondary calendars that are already migrated won't be duplicated.